estrattonbailey/apollo-prefetch/README.md

 ### Goals
 1. When navigating to a new view, prefetch data for next view, *then* render view.
-2. Prefetch data for a given route so Apollo can cache it for faster rendering.

 ## Install
 ```bash